vishwerine/academic-kickstart/content/home/experience.md

   location = "Birmingham, UK"
   date_start = "2015-02-01"
   date_end = "2015-05-01"
-  description = """  I worked with medical reports data on long document representation.
+  description = """  worked with medical reports data on long document representation.
 Open-source software like Octave to automatically detect handwritten text was used.
   """